frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 While they may interact with tokens for other purposes, they are not required to.

 * **Direct Frequency Users:**
-	Those who interact with the FRQCY token and are engaged in staking, governance, building new schemas, or other systems on Frequency.
+Those who interact with the FRQCY token and are engaged in staking, governance, building new Schemas, or other systems on Frequency.
 These users overlap with [DSNP users](https://spec.dsnp.org/).

 ## Frequency Incentives:
 Frequency utilizes a limited incentive model with minimal goals to accomplish three things outlined below.